keirbowden/rwdhow/README.md

 ```
 Each field fills a single row on a small device, via the `col-sm-*` style classes - the label spanning 4 columns via the `col-sm-4` and the value spanning 8 columns via the `col-sm-8` classes.
 The style classes for medium devices and upwards are retained, ensuring the user experience for those devices is unaffected.
-The final change for tablet devices handles case subjects of different lengths - Bootstrap's default behaviour is to display the next label to the right of a subject element that is larger than the standard row size, which breaks the user interface.
+The final change for tablet devices handles case subjects of different lengths - Bootstrap's default behaviour is to display the next label to the right of a subject element that is taller than the standard row size, which breaks the user interface.
 By adding a div element with the style class of `clearfix`, Bootstrap knows to move the page flow onto a new row.
-The `visible-sm-inline-block` ensures that the new rows are only applied to small devices.
+The `visible-sm-inline-block` style class ensures that the new rows are only applied to small devices.
 Accessing the page in a tablet device now displays the field label and value on a single line, allowing more cases to be viewed simultaneously:
 ![Improved Responsive Page iPad](https://lh4.googleusercontent.com/vg21th7ITuVLw7FarWVATrG1HMhcdAivuiHlP_H0A8o=w484-h645-no)

+###Summary###
+In this workbook you have used a couple of the features of the Bootstrap responsive web design framework - panels and the responsive grid.
+Bootstrap provides much more than this, including a rich set of reusable components and more than a dozen JQuery plugins to bring those components to life.
+As you may have noticed, when using Bootstrap in a Visualforce page, very few of the Visualforce standard components are used, and none of those components that provide layout or styling.

+####Learning More###
+Learn more about the full capabilities of [Bootstrap](http://getbootstrap.com/).
+Read Ethan Marcotte's original A List Apart article that introduced [Responsive Web Design[(http://alistapart.com/article/responsive-web-design).